Blubell26/giuliapacciotti.com/_posts/2026-01-18-if-you-can-handle-being-disliked.md

 That is a very convenient person to have around, if what you need is compliance.

 The work of becoming uncontrollable is not about becoming hard or indifferent or disconnected.
-It is about building enough of a centre in yourself that other people’s reactions to you stop being the thing that determines your direction.
+It is about building enough of a centre in yourself that other people’s reactions to you stop being the thing that determines your direction or undermine your self-vision.

 It is about knowing, clearly enough that it holds under pressure, who you are and what you are doing and why.
 So that when someone responds to their projection of you rather than to you, you can see the difference.